 Slovenia is considered a very safe travel destination with a low crime rate.
 Nevertheless, you should always keep an eye on your valuables.

-Check the latest information and travel advisories from the Foreign Office before your trip.
+Check the latest information and travel advice from the Foreign Office before your trip.

 EU citizens are covered by the European Health Insurance Card.
 This covers emergency treatments.